Barrick Mining: Ownership

 Soon after the Human Rights Watch 2011 publication, the mine, which was owned jointly by Barrick, Zijin Mining Group of China, and local landowners through Mineral Resources Enga, was nationalized by the government of Papua New Guinea under Prime Minister James Marape when the government did not renew the mining lease, and it expired in August 2019.
 The gold mine, which contributes about 10% of Papua New Guinea's total exports, was seen by Prime Minister James Marape as a way for the country to get a greater share of its major natural resource projects.
-In response, Barrick Gold sued the government in the Papua New Guinea courts and in an industrial tribunal.
-The government backed down after negotiating a greater ownership share in the joint venture.
+Two new deals forged in 2021 gave the Papua New Guinea government a majority stake in the operations of the Porgera gold mine and an agreement reached in 2023 renewed the special mining lease so that operations could restart that year.

 Environmental concerns

-The mine has, for many years, been severely contaminating the Porgera River, adjacent rivers, and the Gulf of Papua.
+At the Porgera Joint Venture in Papua New Guinea, the material that remains after extracting gold from ore is processed into tailings and sent off the mining property.

+Critics say the tailings disposal method could release harmful materials in a way that would not be allowed under the water quality expectations of a developed country.
+The Porgera Joint Venture is one of three large mines that dispose of tailings in this way in the country.

 Peru

 In February 2021, Barrick Gold announced it would sell its Lagunas Norte mine in Peru.
 The mine is sold to Boroo Pte Ltd. for up to US$81 million.